alexandrecastro/lime/ARCHITECTURE.md

 1. **user**:
    - Can create own claims
    - Can view own claims
-   - Cannot access Admin Panel
+   - Cannot access Admin Dashboard

 2. **admin**:
    - Can view all claims from their tenant
    - Can update claim status
    - Can edit tenant configuration
-   - Can access Admin Panel
+   - Can access Admin Dashboard

 3. **super_admin**:
    - Can view all claims from all tenants
    - Can manage tenants
    - Can create admin users
    - Can access all admin features

+---

 ## Widget Architecture